How Do I Calculate Leverage in 1:200 and 1:100 Leverage Ratio

 Total = $ 800 you've just lost 20% of your account balance

-From the above example you as a trader can see the more leverage you use the greater the profits or losses and less you use the lesser the profit/losses.
+From the above example you can see the more leverage you use the greater the profits or losses and less you use the lesser the profits & losses.

 To Learn More about Leverage and Margin - Read the Tutorials Listed Below: